 Omiya Station

-Formerly a city itself, Omiya is now officially designated as a ward of Saitama City.
+Once a city itself, Omiya is officially designated as a ward of Saitama City.
 Exit here for Omiya’s Railway Museum, the large Hikawa Shrine, which is said to date from 473 BC, Omiya Bonsai Village, which is the center of bonsai culture in Japan, and Omiya Bonsai Art Museum.

 Ueno Station